4 Min Read

 By Divorce.com staff

 Deciding to get a divorce is a difficult decision.
-However, in the divorce process, it is one of many that the couple will make.
-Next, the couple has to decide how to get divorced.
+However, if you do decide to get a divorce, this is the first of many decisions that you as a couple will make.
+Next, you have to decide how to get divorced.

-Couples who have decided to end their marriages often want to divorce in the quickest and most affordable way possible.
+Couples who decide to end their marriages often want to divorce in the quickest and most affordable way possible.
 However, the cheapest way to get divorced may not be the easiest.
-Instead, it may be the most challenging way.

 Attorney’s Fees

-The most expensive item on the list starts with your attorney.
+The most expensive part of a divorce is your attorney.
 Why?
-Because most divorce attorneys charge hourly, meaning if you and your spouse want to continue to fight it out in court, “cha-ching” for the attorney.
+Because most divorce attorneys charge hourly, meaning if you and your spouse want to continue to fight it out in court, it means ongoing significant fees for the attorney.

-For example, each spouse will likely pay an average of $11,300 in legal fees when a divorce attorney handles it.
-However, that could vary based on where you live.
+For example, each spouse will likely pay an average of $11,300 in legal fees when a divorce attorney handles their divorce.
+However, that varies based on where you live.
 For example, New York attorneys estimate that divorce costs anywhere from $13,000 to $16,000.

 Again, the state where you live will dictate the attorney rate.
 For example, California divorce attorneys earn $300 to $365 per hour.